-Opened in 2008, the Durham Performing Arts Center is considered the hotspot for live entertainment in the area.
+Opened in 2008, the Durham Performing Arts Center is considered the hotspot for live entertainment in the Durham area.
 It boasts 2,700 seats and more than 200 performances a year.
-This venue offer touring Broadway productions, high-profile concerts, and comedy events.
+This venue offers touring Broadway productions, high-profile concerts, and comedy events.

 The Durham Performing Arts Center has hosted the biggest Broadway shows like Cats, Hello Dolly!, Miss Saigon, Fiddler on the Roof, Dear Evan Hansen, Anastasia, Frozen, and of course, the big one: Hamilton.
 Other previous and upcoming acts include Styx, Jeff Foxworthy, Tom Segura, and the Indigo Girls.

 The building has a large lobby space and great acoustics.
 What especially stands out to visitors is the energy of the staff that is often in good spirits and really want you to enjoy your show.
-For music lovers looking for fun things to do in North Carolina, check out the upcoming shows at the Durham Performing Arts Center.
+For music lovers looking for fun things to do in North Carolina at night, check out the upcoming shows at the Durham Performing Arts Center.

-Named “One of the Top Rising Cities in the South,” Historic Old Salem is one of the best things to do in North Carolina.
-What makes this historic site special is its famous long and detailed historical stories archive of people of the area during the colonial period, including Moravian, Black, and Indigenous peoples, of the American South.
+Named “One of the Top Rising Cities in the South,” Historic Old Salem is one of the best things to do in Winston Salem, NC.
+What makes this historic site special is its famous long and detailed historical stories archive of people of the area during the colonial period, including Moravian, Black, and Indigenous peoples of the American South.